-High-Density Fiberboard (HDF), also called Hardboard, it’s a higher dense grade of MDF (Medium-density fiberboard).
-It is way much more durable than other Fiberboard or cardboard.
-It is made from recycled wood fibers and resin, consists of 82% wood fiber, 9% urea-formaldehyde resin glue, 8% water, and 1% paraffin wax.
-High-density Fiberboard is a robust and stable sheet with highly uniform density.
-It is more durable than solid wood and stands up better to changes in humidity and heat conditions.
-This fiberboard material has better performs than solid wood in many applications due to its easy cutting, shaping, and cleanly drilling performance.
+High-Density Fiberboard (HDF), also known as Hardboard, is a denser grade of MDF (Medium-density fiberboard).
+It is significantly more durable than other types of fiberboard or cardboard.
+HDF is made from recycled wood fibers and resin, consisting of 82% wood fiber, 9% urea-formaldehyde resin glue, 8% water, and 1% paraffin wax.
+HDF is a robust and stable sheet with highly uniform density.
+It is more durable than solid wood and can withstand changes in humidity and heat conditions.
+HDF performs better than solid wood in many applications due to its ease of cutting, shaping, and cleanly drilling performance.

 Pros & Cons of High-Density Board

 - More durable than any other Fiberboard

 - More expensive than other paper cardboard

 - Smoothly and water-resistant.

 - Heavyweight may lead to high shipping costs